 When you hear Scotland and food mentioned together, what comes to mind?
 Porridge made with oats, perhaps, whisky fudge, shortbread, that mysterious dish called haggis?
 Certainly you’ll find all of those things readily available for you to taste while in Scotland.
 I’ve suggestions for four different things well worth your time to try, though.

 Though I’m not going to suggest you eat haggis — that’s up to your own sense of adventure — understanding just a bit about this iconic Scottish dish will help you appreciate my first recommendation.
-To be quick about it, haggis is a dish made of the leftover bits of a sheep mixed up with oats and onions and cooked.
+To be quick about it, haggis is a dish made of the leftover bits of a sheep mixed up with oats and spices and cooked.
 As you might suspect from those ingredients, through history it was a dish common to those who hadn’t a lot of money to spend on food but yet needed something hearty and warming.
-For that reason, rather than for its gustatory excellence, back in the eighteenth century Robert Burns, the ploughman poet whose poems have lived on through the centuries, chose haggis as a metaphor the rough and ready and resilient character ot Scotland’s people.
+For that reason, rather than for its gustatory excellence, back in the eighteenth century Robert Burns, the ploughman poet whose poems have lived on through the centuries, chose haggis as a metaphor for the rough and ready and resilient character ot Scotland’s people.
 Follow this link to read more about haggis and Robert Burns, should you care to explore.

 It’s easy to find haggis if you’d like to try it, and there are vegetarian versions available, with lentils and other beans standing in for meat.
 Many Scots do not eat it all, though, or only have it around the celebration of Burns Night at the end of January, so no need to have it if it does not appeal.